Pirussa/lei-22-s2-1da-g02/docs/SprintD/US017/US017_ImportLegacyData.md

 * **AC03:** Only files with valid information are accepted by the system.
 * **AC04:** Duplicated information is ignored by the system.
 * **AC05:** Lines that have valid information but if either the SNS user number or the vaccine name aren't registered in the system will be ignored.
+* **AC06:** The list should be presented to the Coordinator sorted by arrival/leave time.
+* **AC07:** The name/vaccine description attributes should be presented to the Coordinator.

 ### 1.4.
 Found out Dependencies